nekr0z/waechter/README.md

 The optional `log_file` parameter indicates the file to store the output of the executed commands (combined `stdout` and `stderr`).
 If no `log_file` is provided, the output is redirected to `stdout` of Waechter. `log_file` is always appended, so make sure to rotate logs as applicable.

 The optional `include_regexp` is a list of regular expressions that filenames can be matched against.
 If the list is not empty, only changes in the files with names matching a regular expression from the list will be registered.
+Invalid expressions (such as `\K`, for example) get dropped, so the list may end up empty and no files will be ignored.

+In the same way, the optional `exclude_regexp` is a list of regular expressions that gets the matching filenames to be ignored when wathching for changes.
+If a filename matches both and `include_regexp` and an `exclude_regexp`, the file is ignored.

 The optional second YAML document in the config file sets the database configuration: